yearico

 and intangible assets (having an indefinite useful

-life) aggregating ^17,301 crores and ^27,210 crores,
+life) aggregating H17,265 crores and H27,228 crores,

-accounting policy for impairment of non-financial
+for impairment of non-financial assets in accordance

-respectively, which cumulatively represents 57% of total
+respectively, which cumulatively represents 57% of total assets of the Company as at 31 March 2026.

-assets in accordance with Ind AS 36;
+with Ind AS 36;

 The Foods CGU is tested for impairment annually,

-whereby the carrying amount of the CGU (including
+whereby the carrying amount of the CGU (including aforementioned goodwill and intangible assets) is

-the management over the impairment assessment of
+over the impairment assessment of Foods CGU;

 compared with its recoverable amount, in accordance

-• Assessed the professional competence and
+Assessed the professional competence and objectivity

 with the requirements of Ind AS 36, Impairment